altruios/namshubettulpa/public/namshubettulpa/chapters/vows.md

 'Kill that thing in my brain.',
 'Have a good fucking meal.',
 'Fix the world.']`
-~She paused~
+~She paused.
-~The ordering of her thoughts startled her~
+The ordering of her thoughts startled her.
-~Clear as day despite how tired she still was~ ~Normally she had trouble focusing, but it was easy now~ ~Simply a list - one that she realized - would remain easily recallable~ 'M::That is handy - grocery shopping would be easy...'
+Clear as day despite how tired she still was.
+Normally she had trouble focusing, but it was easy now.
+Simply a list - one that she realized - would remain easily recallable~ 'M::That is handy - grocery shopping would be easy...'
-~She wondered how far she could stretch that?~
+~She wondered how far she could stretch that?.
-~How would she test that?~
+How would she test that?~
-*When the water was half full she moved back to the room* *Rossin sat on the bed*
+*When the water was half full she moved back to the room.
+Rossin sat on the bed.
-*His head turned quizzically when she reached in the drawer beside her* 'M::Yep.'
+His head turned quizzically when she reached in the drawer beside her* 'M::Yep.'
 ~There was a bible - even in a seedy motel~
 'R::Some light bath reading?'